 Bucket Vacuum Cleaner for Shop and Yard Work

-I need to clean out 50 years of cobwebs and dirt from two garages and a shed.
-The cobwebs are like a Hollywood horror movie, so one should enter the shed armed with a broom and a shotgun.
+I needed to clean out 50 years of cobwebs and dirt from two garages and a shed.
+The cobwebs were like a Hollywood horror movie and I needed to enter the shed armed with a broom and a shotgun.
 A little 1000 Watt home vacuum cleaner would be instantly full, so I disassembled an old one and mounted the parts on top of a big bucket from the Hornbach hardware store, to give the little sucker a fighting chance.
 All the surplus Covid filter masks also came in handy in the shed while cleaning.

-The trick is to use two buckets, one inside another, plus a little glue for extra strength, otherwise the bucket can collapse when the pipe clogs up.
+The trick is to use two buckets, one inside another, like two paper cups, otherwise the bucket can collapse when the pipe clogs up.
+Screw the outer bucket to the castor wheel plate, then you can simply remove the light weight inner bucket only, to empty the cleaner.

 The most difficult part of this project, is to disassemble the old cleaner.
 Evil one-time snaps and hidden little screws, may require using a wrecking bar and hack saw to pry the thing apart.